sanja7s/DL_SemSAR_with_docs/docs/How-to.rst

 SAR data preprocessing
 """"""""""""""""""""""
-This folder holds only the .xml file for the processing graph to be used in SNAP, as described under SAR preprocessing (see :ref:`SARprep`).
+This folder holds only the .xml file for the processing graph to be used in SNAP, as described under SAR preprocessing.

 Preparing data for DL